openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 * Add another field to the registration form, :code:`marketing_emails_opt_in`, for marketing email opt-in.

-* Waffle overrides can be set at the org level now (in between course level and global)
+* Waffle overrides can be set at the org level now (in between course level and global).

+* To customize the template for course emails, set :code:`BULK_EMAIL_SEND_USING_EDX_ACE` to true.

 Bulk Course Email Tool
 ----------------------